Parenting 101: Praise Them Kids!

 ...my mother did something for me that all parents should do for their children.
 The biggest cheerleader I had was Mother.

 Let the words fall where they may as I write, but let them fall.
 Instead of making a mysterious segue into the topic of gratitude as it relates to parenting with misdirection, I will come out and say it from the very beginning.
 God has blessed me with a gift to write, and my gratitude knows no bounds to the person who made it possible.
-As part of the third day of my Thanksgiving challenge, in this article, I am going to give thanks for the gift of writing bestowed upon me by sharing the praise method my mother used to lift my ego to its proper place.
+In this article, I am going to give thanks for the gift of writing bestowed upon me by sharing the praise method my mother used to lift my ego to its proper place.

 Parents Encourage your Children Unapologetically